HOW DID I GET HERE?

 Shock and Awe

-My husband died unexpectedly two years ago and once the shock subsided, I realised life is too short, there is still so much I want to do and so I left the arts centre and started Atticus Arts.
+My husband died unexpectedly a couple of years ago and once the shock subsided, I realised life is too short, there is still so much I want to do and so I left the arts centre and started Atticus Arts.
 It is my way of bringing together all the things I love, collaboration with others, creatively in business and in the community, and sharing what I’ve learnt.
 Personally, I hope to empower others in their workplace, with their colleagues and peers and give people from all, and any, walk of life the opportunity to speak up confidently and be heard.

 So far, I have worked with some awe-inspiring individuals in the voice and acting workshops I’ve run.
 Individuals that have been brave enough to step out of their comfort zone and gained confidence in doing so.
 I’ve, also, worked with established organisations and charities.
 For example, hArt is a Hampshire based Arts therapy charity who do amazing and necessary work around mental health and wellbeing, and, Blue Apple Theatre Company who do inspiring work with performers with learning disabilities in order to entertain and educate others.